A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 \subsection{Supplementary Note 5: MAX-CUT and GW-SDP}

-We explain how the MAX-CUT problem on a graph can be formulated as an Ising model and how the Goemans-Williamson Semidefinite Program (GW-SDP)~\cite{goemans1995} can be used to approximate its ground state.
+We explain how the MAX-CUT problem on a graph can be reformulated as an Ising model and how the Goemans-Williamson Semidefinite Program (GW-SDP)~\cite{goemans1995} can be used to approximate its ground state.

 Given a simple undirected graph $G = (V, E)$, the MAX-CUT problem seeks a partition of the vertex set $V$ into two disjoint subsets $S$ and $T=V\setminus S$ such that the total weight of edges (called the cut value) across $S$ and $T$ is maximized.
 Specifically, if $\omega_{ij}$ denotes the weight of an edge $(i,j) \in E,$ then the cut value is